ismaelJimenez/cpp-cost-model/README.md

 The machine used was an Intel(R) Core(TM) i5-3210M CPU @ 2.50GHz and 4GB RAM.

-Results may differ from the table below due to random run-time variations
+Results may differ from the table below due to random run-time variations.

 #### Cost of C++ Integer Operations
 ###### z is an n-bit numbers and s is an n-digit string